kettcards/web2print/readme.md

 ## How to run the Application

+Before you can run the application you need a SQL database with the tables defined in ``structure.sql``.
+For most databases you can import the structure.sql directly to generate the required scheme.

 ### Running directly from source

 * If you want to test the application you can use the gradle task **bootRun** to run directly from the project directory.